B1nus/wezy/README.md

 # Explicit error handling
 crust requires you to explicitly handle all possible runtime errors.
 This includes out of bounds, division by zero, integer overflow etc. Use the `try` keyword to avoid proper error handling for the time being.
 Compiletime known expressions don't need error handling, since the errors will be shown while compiling.
 # Runtime Errors
 Because of crust's (possibly excessive) error handling, runtime errors can be completely avoided.
 As long as you do not use the `try` keyword in the top-level or your program crust cannot have any runtime errors.
+Well, except for out of memory errors, they still crash your program.
 # Tests
 Use the keyword `assert` and write the boolean statement you want to test.
 For example `assert x + y > 1`.
 Write more complicated tests inside of a `test` block:
 ```